Ways to eat better

 4. Keep an eye on the time

-- Consider purchasing a large digital clock that displays the date and day so it’s easier to keep track of things.
+- Consider purchasing a large digital clock that displays the date and day so it’s easier to keep track of the time.

 5. Good tools can make the world of difference